OpenTelemetry

 opentelemetry_parent

-which has several spans, including one for aSubflow
+which has spans for tasks including aSubflow

 opentelemetry_basic